DrAPT/llm/quad_c/session1/genai_agenda_01.md

 - Course materials can be found here:
   [https://github.com/DrAPT/llm/tree/main/quad_c](https://github.com/DrAPT/llm/tree/main/quad_c)

-- All data is fictitious
+- All data on GitHub is fictitious

 - Sessions are interactive.
 Jump in with questions.